rohanr07/DeepseekRR/README.md

-# DeepSeekRR: Run Ollama's 32B Parameter Model Locally in VS Code
+# DeepseekRR: Run DeepSeek 32B Parameter Model Locally

 Welcome to **DeepSeekRR**, a Visual Studio Code extension that enables you to run Ollama's 32-billion parameter model directly within your VS Code environment.
 This extension facilitates seamless integration of advanced AI capabilities into your coding workflow.